Core Program

 Uniforms and Equipment

 Players each need a uniform for games.
-For 2023-2024, we will be using the same uniforms as 2021/2022 and 2022/2023.
+For the 2026–27 season, we will be using the same uniforms as in earlier years.
 Players with an existing uniform that fits do not need a new one.

-Information on purchasing a uniform and other equipment.
+Information on purchasing a uniform and other equipment

 We ask adults and spectators to abide by the AYSO Kids Zone pledge and Parent Pledge to help keep a fun and positive atmosphere for all.